 Principles & Practices of Complementary Therapies

 This is an E-learning programme that can be started at any point in your learning journey.
 The resources are open access, so you can worth through the materials and research at your own pace and will be supported through your journey by a dedicated community group and guidance from your educator.
+If you are looking to gain the qualification, you also need to register as a learner and should contact us before purchasing this module.
 There are three assignments to complete, each of which is graded pass, merit or distinction.

-The aim of this unit is to provide you with the knowledge and skills to work effectively, safely and legally within the complementary and integrated healthcare sector and a pre-requisite to the practical reflexology, aromatherapy & massage courses, this E-learning course provides the information and guidance that you need to understand:
+The aim of this module is to provide you with the knowledge and skills to work effectively, safely and legally within the complementary and integrated healthcare sector and is ideal to be taken before embarking on the practical module for reflexology, aromatherapy or massage course.
+This E-learning course provides the information and guidance that you need to understand:

 Key historical factors and theoretical background for complementary